 Stella appeared as a really experienced violinist that mastered the most elaborate musical traps.
 She had the unsuperable concentration, the power, the delicacy, the energy and the dedication.
 However, did she transmit real affinity with the work?
 One might wonder… As to Tchaikovsky’s violin concerto, her playing was impeccable, though somehow tense, while hunting down the virtuoso parts.
 But of course, at this level of excellence, can one really judge such confirmed talents?
 Such a completion involves many requirements: knowledge, memory, technicality, stamina, nerve and above all, we think, musicality.

 Musicality and involvement is what we got with Timothy Chooi (Canada 17.12.1993).
 He was the one who creates that peculiar kind of rapturous attention, at every development of the piece of music.
 He was a purveyor of emotions.
 Grasping the essence of the scores.
 Unearthing the secrets of the difficult Finnish concerto.
 He even seemed to happily fiddle his way through the piece.
 It all started with an obviously easy ability to communicate with the various groups of instrumentalists and their very refined conductor Hugh Wolff.
-He behaved nearly …playfully, As if in a band, he regularly set his own accents.
-And his violin emerged so gently among the loud percussions and numerous keyboards ssurrounding the more usual instruments!
+He behaved nearly …playfully.
+As if in a band, he regularly set his own accents.
+And his violin emerged as a breeze, even among the loud percussions and numerous keyboards surrounding the usual instrumentalists!